Exhibition — Ongoing

 A FRESH PERSPECTIVE

 History is continually in flux, constantly fed by new voices and insights.
 Tomorrow is a Different Day is the first part of the Stedelijk’s new collection presentation, with more room for familiar, new and different perspectives.
-The presentations of art from the periods 1950-1980, and art and design up to 1950 will be redesigned, in turn, in 2022.
+The presentation of art and design from 1950–1980 is on view in Everyday, Someday and Other Stories.
+The works from before 1950 in STEDELIJK BASE.